amnshrestha/openFace-mac-installation-wiki/Windows-Installation.md

 Explanation of how to use the command line binaries can be found [here](https://github.com/TadasBaltrusaitis/OpenFace/wiki/Command-line-arguments)

-Alternatively you can use the Windows GUI (`OpenFaceOffline.exe` or `OpenFaceDemo.exe`), which has mostly the same functionality as the command line interface.
+Alternatively you can use the Windows GUI (`OpenFaceOffline.exe`), which has mostly the same functionality as the command line interface.

+For CE-CLM landmark detector to work you need to download additional model files, this can be done by executing the `download_models.ps1` PowerShell script.
+For more details on model download see - https://github.com/TadasBaltrusaitis/OpenFace/wiki/Model-acquisition

 # From code
 For Windows this software comes prepackaged with all the necessary binaries and dll's for compilation of the project, you still need to compile it in order to run it.
 You don't need to download anything additional, just open "OpenFace.sln" using Visual Studio 2015 and compile the code.
 The project was built and tested on Visual Studio 2015 (can't guarantee compatibility with other versions, and you would need to find/build the appropriate dll and lib files for them yourself).
 Code was tested on Windows 7/8/10 and Windows Server 2008 can't guarantee compatibility with other Windows versions (but in theory it should work).